 Acceleration is an intervention and prevention program that provides access to rigorous college-prep curriculum by giving students the reading supports they need.
 The college retention program is Span.
 It helps recent graduates through their first year of college with advocacy, administrative and cultural challenges faced by newcomer immigrants.
 Through peer-to-peer, group and individual advice, Span promotes college retention and academic success.
 ACE supports Span Fellows and Span Scholars who mentor younger students.

 The flexible-schedule continuing education high school is the only program in the San Francisco Unified School District that utilizes independent study, online learning, case management and small group advising to support English language learners who cannot attend high school during regular hours.
 Students who have to work or take care of family members now have an opportunity to earn a diploma.

 Located at: 500 Mansell Street, San Francisco, CA 94134

 This free, nine-month intensive radio journalism training program leads participants through weekly coursework comprehensively covering all aspects of radio journalism.
-KALW staff and other notable media producers will lead workshops on researching, reporting, interviewing, writing, voicing and sound design.
-Trainees will learn to produce and create original feature stories and themed programs for broadcast on the award-winning nightly news and culture show Crosscurrents.
+KALW staff and other notable media producers lead workshops on researching, reporting, interviewing, writing, voicing and sound design.
+Trainees learn to produce and create original feature stories and themed programs for broadcast on the award-winning nightly news and culture show Crosscurrents.